Domestic Worker Rights

 Learn more about Nevada’s Domestic Workers’ Bill of Rights.

 New Mexico Domestic Service in Minimum Wage Act

 New Mexico’s Domestic Service in Minimum Wage Act ends the exemptions for household employees from New Mexico’s wage laws including minimum wage standards.
 Household employers are required to pay their workers minimum wage and overtime, keep records, and pay employees in full and on time.
 The New Mexico Department of Workforce Solutions can investigate complaints, enforce a household employee’s rights, recover their wages and assess damages.

 Learn more about New Mexico’s Domestic Service in Minimum Wage Act.

 New York Domestic Workers’ Bill of Rights

-New York’s Domestic Workers’ Bill of Rights \covers full-time workers including immigrants regardless of their immigration status.
-Relatives and part-time workers like babysitters aren’t included.
+New York’s Domestic Workers’ Bill of Rights covers full-time workers including immigrants regardless of their immigration status.
+Relatives and casual workers like babysitters aren’t included.